 Appointing a Guardian for Your Children

-Nobody likes to think of what is truly a tragic situation – dying while your minor children are still young.
+Nobody likes to think about what is truly a tragic situation: passing away while your children are still young.
 My mother died of cancer at the age of 42, when I was just 14.
 Fortunately, my father was still alive to take care of my sister and me, but what if he wasn’t?

 Do you know what would happen to your children if both you and your child’s other parent died?
 What is the best way to prevent the Department of Children and Family Services from getting involved?
 At this point, I’m not even talking about who will manage your children’s money and property, which I discuss elsewhere.

 You need to think about even the more basic questions: